Department Code: MKT

 MKT 201.
 Foundations of Marketing.
 3 Credit Hours.

-Understanding and satisfying consumer need through product planning, pricing, promotion, and distribution.
+Understanding and satisfying consumer needs through product planning, pricing, promotion, and distribution.
 Students identify and analyze marketing problems.
 Discovery and application of marketing skills are developed by marketing planning assignments, computer simulations, and case analysis.

 Components: LEC.